DataWithMowa/Meta-Marketing-Analytics-Professional-Certificate/COURSE 1/MODULE 1/TOPIC 1/README.md

 ---

-> **The Key Takeaway:** You don't just have to be a pure "number cruncher" to succeed here.
+> **The Key Takeaway:** I don't just have to be a pure "number cruncher" to succeed here.
 The most successful modern agencies and businesses are the ones that **blend great creativity with excellent data analysis**.
-Whether you want to work on the client-facing side, the corporate strategy side, or the pure data side, this skillset gives you the flexibility to choose.
+Whether I want to work on the client-facing side, the corporate strategy side, or the pure data side, this skillset gives you the flexibility to choose.
 >
 >